Abdallah2358/Topology/README.md

 - [Development note](development-note)
 ## Description

- An API library which does the following:
+ A Static API library which does the following:
   1. Read a topology from a given JSON file and store it in the memory.
   2. Write a given topology from the memory to a JSON file.
   3. Query about which topologies are currently in the memory.